seanwhs/Plans/Becoming-an-Architect-Solopreneur/Part-7-Closed-Beta.md

 **Positive:**
 - “The natural language explanations from the local LLM are surprisingly helpful for our floor operators.” — Plant Manager
 - Dashboard speed and GSAP animations praised for usability
-- Privacy confidence is high due to on-prem LLM approach
+- Privacy confidence is high due to the on-prem LLM approach

 **Challenges Raised:**
 - Need for more customizable reporting views